manish-vi/human_activity_recognition/README.md

 * Each window of readings is a datapoint of 561 features.

-<h2> 2.2 Mapping the real world problem to an ML problem </h2>
+## 2.2 Mapping the real world problem to an ML problem

-<h3> 2.2.1 Type of Machine Leaning Problem </h3>
+### 2.2.1 Type of Machine Leaning Problem
-<p> It is a multi class classification problem, given a new datapoint we have to predict the Activity.</p>
+ - It is a multi class classification problem, given a new datapoint we have to predict the Activity.

 ## 3. Getting Started
 Start by downloading the project and run "HAR_DNN_Fusion_Model.ipynb" file in ipython-notebook.